old-malloc/bme280monitor/README.md

 # bme280monitor
-Web GUI for bme280 measurements
+Web GUI for bme280 with Python